-- 1. The EJB class

-- 2. The applicable interfaces for the EJB

-- 3. All necessary helper classes

-- 4. A deployment descriptor for the EJB
+- 1. The EJB bean class - 2.
+The applicable interfaces (home and remote) for the EJB - 3.
+All necessary helper classes, such as data classes and exception classes - 4.
+A deployment descriptor for the EJB

 The jar file only needs to be placed in the jboss\server\default\deploy directory.
 The JBoss Server will then deploy it automatically.
 The reverse is also possible: Removing a deployed jar file from this directory will cause JBoss to undeploy it.